g-csg/g-csg.github.io/electronics.md

 ### TS80
 Similar as above but takes a Quick Charge 3 USB-C connection.
 Convenient approach if you have a QC3 power bank and do soldering out often.

-Usually more expensive, 70 USD or so.
+~70 USD.
 [Review](https://www.youtube.com/watch?v=_Z9es-D9_8g)

 ### STC T12
+Also known as the Quicko T12-951.
+Quicko also seem to do a KSGER-like station too.
 A T12 station with a dumber microcontroller and alarm clock segment display.
+Usually comes in DIY kit form and may not include PSU.

+~20 USD.

 # Microcontroller Brands